aws-samples/aws-hpc-tutorials/content/02-deploy-pcm/_index.md

 To deploy AWS ParallelCluster you have two options:

 1. **AWS ParallelCluster UI** This is a Web UI that makes deploying clusters simple.
-We reccomend this for first time users.
+We recommend this for first time users.
 2. **AWS ParallelCluster CLI** This is a CLI tool for deploying clusters.

 In the following section we deploy the web based UI, if you'd like to use the CLI instead, skip to [AWS ParallelCluster CLI](04-pcluster-cli.html).